linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

 ## Working with systemd Targets

-`systemd` targets are represented by *target units*.
+Like other init system's run levels, `systemd`'s targets help it determine which unit files are necessary to produce a certain system state. `systemd` targets are represented by *target units*.
 Target units end with the `.target` file extension and their only purpose is to group together other systemd units through a chain of dependencies.
-Like other init system's run levels, these targets help `systemd` determine which unit files are necessary to produce a certain system state.

 For instance, there is a `graphical.target` that denotes when the system's graphical session is ready.
 Units that are required to start in order to achieve the necessary state have `WantedBy=` or `RequiredBy=` `graphical.target` in their configuration.
 Units that depend on `graphical.target` can include `Wants=`, `Requires=`, or `After=` in their configuration to make themselves available at the correct time.

+When you enable a service, symlinks are created from the service's unit file to `systemd`'s `.target.wants` directories under `/etc/systemd/system` as appropriate for that target.

 ### Getting and Setting the Default Target